-Founded in 1983 by actor Jeff Bridges and other celebrities, the End Hunger Network worked with the entertainment community to encourage, stimulate and create media projects, programs and events aimed at ending hunger.
-Through cooperative efforts with writers, directors, celebrities, media executives, nonprofit organizations, corporations, community and service groups, the End Hunger Network motivated U.S. citizens to participate in the growing movement to end hunger.
+Founded in 1983 by actor Jeff Bridges and other celebrities, the End Hunger Network has worked with the entertainment community to encourage, stimulate and create media projects, programs and events aimed at ending hunger.
+Through cooperative efforts with writers, directors, celebrities, media executives, nonprofit organizations, corporations, community and service groups, the End Hunger Network motivates U.S. citizens to participate in the growing movement to end hunger.

 We thank you for your support and participation in helping change the public conversation

 about hunger in America and the world, and making the end of childhood hunger a national priority.

 Together we have done some innovative stuff that made a difference!

 Broadcast live on April 25, 1983 in Los Angeles and San Diego markets, and subsequently in Houston and Palm Springs.

 The three-hour television broadcast END HUNGER TELEVENT featured performances by Burt Lancaster, Gregory Peck, John Ritter, Jack Lemmon, Valerie Harper and many others.
 The innovative presentation debunked the prevalent myths about hunger (scarcity, inevitability, no solutions, and the belief that individuals can’t really make a difference), updated the audience with the latest findings about hunger and identified specific actions that individuals could take.

 Enthusiastically supported by many private voluntary organizations working directly to battle the effects of hunger, the creators of the Televent also developed a volunteer clearinghouse, the Action Support Center for Ending Hunger.
 Under this umbrella organization, more than 150 organizations identified opportunities for volunteers.
 When viewers of the Televent called in, they were sent information describing these opportunities and connecting them with appropriate organizations.